Mandatory Energy Audit to Sell an F or G Home in France (2026)

 A regulatory energy audit (audit énergétique réglementaire) is a document the seller must commission and hand to prospective buyers when selling France's worst-rated homes.
 It is not new for 2026 — the obligation has been rolling out since 2023, and 2026 simply sits inside an existing calendar.
 Its job is to take a home's poor DPE class and turn it into a practical, costed roadmap out of the passoire thermique (thermal-sieve) category.
 Where the DPE says how bad the home is, the audit says how to fix it, in what order, and for roughly how much — see the official summary on service-public.fr.

-Who must provide it — the 2023-2034 calendar
+Who must provide the energy audit, and when?
+The 2023-2034 calendar

 The audit is required only for sales, and only for two property types: single-family houses (maisons individuelles) and whole residential buildings owned by a single owner (bâtiments d'habitation en monopropriété).
 Individual flats inside a condominium (copropriété) are not covered — copropriétés follow a separate regime.
 The obligation phases in by DPE class: - 1 April 2023 — homes rated F or G - 1 January 2025 — homes rated E - 1 January 2034 — homes rated D Overseas départements run a delayed calendar (F/G since 1 July 2024, E from 1 January 2028).
 The trigger is the DPE class at the moment you put the home up for sale, so a recent DPE that downgrades your property can pull it into scope.
 Full scope on the Ministère de la Transition écologique site.

-Audit vs DPE: two different documents
+Audit vs DPE: what's the difference?

 The single most common mistake is treating the DPE and the audit as the same thing.
 They are not: the DPE grades the home, the audit engineers the way out of a poor grade.